-High Efficiency Particulate Air or “HEPA” filters are the most commonly used filter for air purifiers and for a very good reason!
+High Efficiency Particulate Air (HEPA) filters are the most commonly used type of filter for air purifiers and for a very good reason!

-In short, HEPA filters are useful when dealing against allergens and airborne particles yet ineffective against odors and chemical emissions.
-Generally in more comprehensive air purifiers you’ll find them combined together with a few other types listed here as well for a well-rounded air cleaning ability.
+In short, HEPA filters are useful when dealing against allergens and airborne particles but aren’t effective against odors and chemical emissions.
+In more effective air purifiers you’ll find them combined together with a few other types listed here for well-rounded air cleaning ability.

 2. Activated carbon filters

 Activated carbon filters are made of porous activated carbon pieces which form a highly absorbent filter.
-This captures odors and chemical vapors that pass through.
+This captures odors and chemical vapors that pass through as they pass by.

-These types of filters are especially effective against smoke, smells, and chemical emissions.
+These types of filters are especially effective against smoke, smells, and chemical emissions, often called volatile organic compounds (VOCs).
 You may also see them listed as “active” carbon filters which describes the same thing.